CommonLit 360 “Bad Behavior”: A Short Story Unit from CommonLit 360 that Will Spark Incredible Discussions In the Beginning of 8th Grade

 Why Unit 1 Is Perfect for Back to School

-The first unit in 8th grade is called “Bad Behavior.”
-This unit is anchored around four engaging short stories that depict characters struggling between right and wrong, including characters who willingly make immoral decisions by reasoning that the end result justifies their bad behavior.
+The first unit in 8th grade is called “The Art of Suspense.”
+This unit is anchored around seven engaging texts that depict characters struggling between right and wrong, including characters who willingly make immoral decisions by reasoning that the end result justifies their bad behavior.
 Students also engage in a nonfiction text to help them further engage with the short stories.
-As students progress through this unit, they will answer the Essential Question: “How do we know what is right?
-Why do people choose to do wrong?”
+As students progress through this unit, they will answer the Essential Question: “How do authors create suspense, and why are we drawn to it?”

 This unit engages students by encouraging them to voice their personal opinions through collaborative class discussions.
 The short stories open students’ eyes to the nuances of the universal debate over what is right and wrong.